idia-astro/iDaVIE/README.md

 ### Future Plans
 While iDaVIE has many useful features already, there are still many features that would be of significant use to scientists.
 We have a roadmap that we will continue to direct iDaVIE's development along, and provide an overview of our future plans.

-In the **short** term, we list features that we are actively working on and will be included in the next major release. **Medium**-term goals are major feature additions that will require several weeks of dedicated development, with an initial idea or prototype already available. **Long**-term plans are major features that are dreams still, with no concrete plans on how to implement them yet.
+In the **short** term, we list features that we are actively working on and will be included in the next major release.
+This is not an exhaustive list and will be added to as development progresses. **Medium**-term goals are major feature additions that will require several weeks to months of dedicated development, with an initial idea or prototype already available. **Long**-term plans are major features that are dreams still, with no concrete plans on how to implement them yet.
 #### Short-term
 * Addressing bugs that arise after the release of 1.0.
 * Adding the ability to load a subcube.
 That is, load a contiguous portion of the cube, specified by the user by providing the bounds of the subcube.
 This includes a major rework of all file operations.
 See the relevant [pull request](https://github.com/idia-astro/iDaVIE/pull/320), [branch](https://github.com/idia-astro/iDaVIE/tree/cilliers/fix-issue-307), and [discussion](https://github.com/idia-astro/iDaVIE/discussions/402) for more information.